 - There's a lot, with the series especially focusing on discrimination towards Talking Animals.
 For years, sapient Animals have been discriminated by the majority of Ozians.
 Even in contemporary times, there are bans attempting to heavily restrict Animals lives so that they're barely any better off than animals.

-- Many Ozians look down upon those from the Quadling county and refer to them by the derogatory "Winkies".
+- Many Ozians look down upon those from the Quadling country.
 They're seen as low class as low class can be and are stereotyped as disgusting people who live in nothing but muck.

 - Fantastic Religious Weirdness: Elphaba lampshades the weirdness in many Animals, including Dr. Dillamond, being Unionist.
 The religion has never been subtle in its bias against Animals, though modern text tries to scrub away the more obvious speciesism.